 skip to content

-No. 5 Cranmer Road was purchased with the generous financial support of the Lauterpacht family, Dr Earl Snyder and Mr Edward St George.
-For the new wing in 1996, particular thanks is due to Mrs Julie Finley and Dr Earl Snyder.
-No. 7 was purchased with generous support from the Government of Bahrain and Trinity College Cambridge.
+5 Cranmer Road was purchased with the generous financial support of the Lauterpacht family, Dr Earl Snyder and Mr Edward St George.
+For the new wing in 1996, thanks is due to Mrs Julie Finley and Dr Earl Snyder.
+7 Cranmer Road was purchased with generous support from the Government of Bahrain and Trinity College Cambridge.

 International Law at Cambridge